-Trump fumes on Twitter as poll shows majority of Americans oppose his travel ban
+Trump fumes on Twitter as polls show majority of Americans oppose his travel ban

 Like many of Trump’s early-morning Twitter missives, the broadside followed a cable news segment about the topic at hand.
 A panel on MSNBC’s “Morning Joe” discussed a recent CNN/ORC poll that found that 53 percent of U.S. adults oppose Trump’s executive order on immigration, compared with 47 percent who say they support it.

+Two other national surveys, also released Friday, showed most Americans disapprove of the travel ban.
+A CBS poll found 51 percent of Americans disapprove of Trump’s executive order, compared to 45 percent who approve.
+A similar survey conducted by Gallup found 55 percent of Americans disapprove of the travel ban, compared to 42 percent who approve.
+(The same poll also showed 60 percent of Americans disapprove of Trump’s plan to construct a wall along the U.S. southern border with Mexico, compared to 38 percent who support it.)

-The executive order in question, signed by Trump late last month, bars people from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen from entering the United States for 90 days.
+The executive order, signed by Trump late last month, bars people from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen from entering the United States for 90 days.
 It also prevents all refugees from entering the United States for 120 days and indefinitely suspends the entry of refugees from Syria.
 The order caused some people with current visas to be detained and led to widespread protests and legal challenges.

 Over the weekend, a federal judge ordered the suspension of Trump’s travel ban, and the Department of Homeland Security said it would comply with the ruling.
 (On Twitter, Trump ripped “the opinion of this so-called judge” and vowed the ruling would be overturned.)
 A federal appeals court declined to immediately reverse the ruling.